keshavkishor/Sales-Analysis/README.md

 We use Python Pandas and Python Matplotlib to analyse and answer business questions regarding a year's worth of sales data.
 Hundreds of thousands of electronics store purchases are broken out by month, product kind, price, purchasing address, and other factors.

-All the required files are present in Sales Data folder
+All the required files are present in Sales Data folder.

 We begin by clearing up our information.
 The tasks to be completed during this segment are: